mikekline/The-Abandoned-Castle/README.md

 ## Still todo
 - drop down menu for instructions
-- responsive for mobile, including nav menu the slides up from bottom
+- responsive for mobile, including nav menu that slides up from bottom
-- refactor rooms in switch to functions for better reusable modular code
+- refactor of rooms in switch to functions for better reusable modular code
-- many other fetures to turn into a fully fleshed out game
+- many other features to turn into a fully fleshed out game